yjh0410/yolov2-yolov3_PyTorch/README.md

 2. multi-scale train

 It doesn't work, too.
 Although it does make my model robust to more input size (from 320 to 608), it didn't bring any increase on mAP with 416 resolution.

+My loss function and groundtruth creator both in the ```tools.py```, and you can try to change some parameters to improve the model.

 ## Installation
 - Pytorch-gpu 1.1.0